ANDRIANANTENAINA001Angelo/ChatterBot/README.md

 # About
-Chat Bot based on personnalized data (json)
+Chat Bot based on personnalized data (json) with ChatterBot

 # Fonctionality
 * Train